 You remember the Big G, don't you?
 The giant lizard (resembling a T-Rex) was awakened as a result of nuclear testing.
-He started out as a destructive force that would stomp through Tokyo as he breathed radioactive fire.
+He started out as a destructive force that would stomp through Tokyo, wreaking havoc and breathing radioactive fire.
 The original film, Gojira (1954) was re-cut with footage featuring Raymond Burr and released here in 1955 as Godzilla, King of the Monsters, the version we all remember from countless TV showings.
-In subsequent films in the series, such as 1968's Destroy All Monsters, he turned into a good guy, and teamed up with other giant monsters like Rodan & Mothra against threats like Ghidorah (the three headed-dragon) and evil aliens out to invade the earth.
+In subsequent films in the series, such as 1968's Destroy All Monsters, he turned into a good guy, and teamed up with other giant monsters like Rodan and Mothra against threats like Ghidorah (the three headed-dragon) who was often controlled by evil aliens out to invade the earth.
 These films became a genre all their own, called kaiju movies.
 Toho has produced 28 films in the series over the years (the less said about the 1998 American remake with Matthew Broderick, the better).
 In 2004, they temporarily retired the character after the release of Godzilla: Final Wars.

 Today, I’d like to look at one of the later films in the Toho series: 2001’s Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
 This is an interesting re-invention of the kaiju concept, co-written and directed by Shusuke Kaneko.
-In the mid 90s, he directed a well-regarded trilogy of films starring Gamera, that giant turtle who's "a friend to all children."
+In the mid 90s, he directed a well-regarded trilogy of films starring Gamera, that giant turtle who's "a friend to all children," originally created as a competitor to Godzilla by rival studio Daiei in the 1960s.
 Kaneko was brought in by Toho to re-energize the Godzilla series.
-Essentially, this film ignores all of the sequels, and is a direct follow-up to the original movie.
-Strange events, including the destruction of a U.S. nuclear sub, lead the Japan Self-Defense forces to believe that Godzilla has returned.
-Everyone thinks that Godzilla was destroyed back in 1954.
-But evidence of Godzilla (and other giant creatures) begins to pile up, and Japan prepares for another attack.
+Essentially, his film ignores all of the sequels, and is a direct follow-up to the original movie.
+As the film opens, strange events, including the destruction of a U.S. nuclear sub, lead the Japan Self-Defense forces to believe that Godzilla has returned.
+Everyone believed that Godzilla was destroyed back in 1954.
+But evidence of Godzilla (and other giant creatures) begins to pile up, and Japan prepares for another attack by these monsters.
 The clever twist here is that Godzilla is the villain, and more of a dark, elemental force of destruction, closer to his portrayal in the original film.
 While he is still the product of nuclear testing, he is also an amalgam of the tormented souls of WWII victims, which is his true source of power.

-Meanwhile, Mothra, Baragon and Ghidorah (here re-cast as a good guy) are re-introduced as the Guardian Monsters, ancient creatures who can be awakened to defeat great threats to humanity like Godzilla.
-The guardians team up to take on our favorite giant monster, who's on a terrifying rampage.
-Of course, the expected free for all battles occur, and our heroes (both monster and human) must work together to defeat this meaner, tougher Godzilla.
+Meanwhile, Mothra, Baragon and Ghidorah (here re-cast as a good guy) are introduced as the Guardian Monsters, ancient creatures who can be awakened to defeat great threats to humanity like Godzilla.
+The guardians team up to take on our favorite fire-breathing monster, who's on a terrifying rampage through Japan.
+Of course, the expected free for all melees occur, and our heroes (both monster and human) must work together to defeat this meaner, tougher Godzilla.
 The monster battles are exciting and well staged, and the mystical origin given to the creatures adds a new wrinkle to the story.
 The human characters, including an Admiral in the Self-Defense Forces, and his daughter Yuri, a reporter for a reality TV show, are more involved in the proceedings than usual for these stories.
 This time, Godzilla is more dangerous than ever.
 Can he be stopped?